 - For conventional television, the key figure can be found under Schedule 1 of the Television Broadcasting Regulation, 1987

-- For specialty services, the key figure can be found under Schedule 1 of the Specialty Services Regulations, 1990
+- For discretionary services, the key figure can be found under Schedule 1 of the Discretionary Services Regulations

 Where can a list of Canadian Program Certification numbers be found?